In-Person Quick Home Energy Check-up

 After completing the assessment, your Energy Analyst will:

 - Provide you with a summary report explaining the findings

 - Identify ways you can reduce energy use and costs

-- Install energy-saving products at no cost with your permission—including ENERGY STAR® certified LED bulbs, smart thermostats, water heater pipe wrap(s), ShowerStart™ showerhead adapter, efficient-flow showerheads, faucet aerators, and smart power strips
+- Install energy-saving products at no cost with your permission.
+Products may include ENERGY STAR® certified LED bulbs, water heater pipe wrap(s), ShowerStart™ showerhead adapter, efficient-flow showerheads, faucet aerators, smart power strips, and more.*

 Want to Save Even More Energy and Money?

 Take a whole-house approach with Home Performance with ENERGY STAR.
 Click here to see which assessment is right for you!

 Energy Analyst Health and Safety Protocols